Jump to this Section

-We sometimes do what’s usually called a “short scar arm lift,” but it’s not a procedure we do often, particularly for weight loss patients.
-We find the results of this surgery are limited and the improvement is not sufficient for weight loss patients.
+We sometimes do what’s usually called a “short scar arm lift,” but it’s not a procedure we perform often, particularly for weight loss patients.
+We find the results of this surgery are limited and the improvement is not sufficient for most.
 We will discuss incision placement thoroughly when you come in for your consultation so you’ll be able to envision where your scars will be.

 Do I have to have general anesthesia?